 The management of inflamed gums around wisdom teeth depends on the severity of the condition.
 Here are various treatment options:

 - Oral Hygiene: Practicing good oral hygiene is crucial.
-Brush your teeth and gums gently with a soft toothbrush and floss daily to remove food debris and bacteria.
+Brush your teeth and gums gently with a soft-bristle toothbrush and floss daily to remove food debris and bacteria.
+Use an alcohol-free mouthwash to avoid further irritation.

-- Warm Saltwater Rinses: Rinse your mouth with warm saltwater several times a day.
+- Warm Saltwater Rinses: Rinse your mouth with warm saltwater made by dissolving salt in warm water several times a day.
 This can help reduce inflammation and cleanse the area.

 - Pain Relief: Over-the-counter pain relievers like ibuprofen or acetaminophen can alleviate discomfort and reduce inflammation.